OSHA Work Zone Safety Enforcement

-The OSHA CPL refers to requirements in part VI of the Manual on Uniform Traffic Control Devices (MUTCD) 1988 revision 3 and 2000 Millenium editions.
-There is a more current MUTCD version (2009).
-Among these different editions there have been changes in wording and requirements.
-Ensure that your practices meet or exceed requirements from past MUTCD rules.
-Under OSHA's de minimis policy, compliance with more current DOT or ANSI or other applicable nationally recognized consensus standards is acceptable -- so long as the newer standards are at least as protective as the OSHA requirement.
+- The OSHA CPL refers to requirements in part VI of the Manual on Uniform Traffic Control Devices (MUTCD) 1988 revision 3 and 2000 Millenium editions.
+The 2009 version is now incorporated by reference.
+Ensure that your practices meet or exceed requirements from the incorporated MUTCD rules.
+Under OSHA's de minimis policy, compliance with more current DOT or ANSI or other applicable nationally recognized consensus standards is acceptable (and highly encouraged) -- so long as the newer standards are at least as protective as the OSHA requirement.

-A general duty clause citation [5(a)(1)] can be issued for failing to comply with 2009 MUTCD provisions.
+- A citation can be issued for failing to comply with 2009 MUTCD provisions.

-Compliance officers inspecting work zones where traffic speed exceeds 45 mph must be trained in work zone safety.
-Safety Priority offers a 1-day course, Principles of Work Zone Safety Supervision.
+- Compliance officers inspecting work zones where traffic speed exceeds 45 mph must be trained in work zone safety.
+Safety Priority offers a 1-day course, Work Zone Safety.
 It can be scheduled on-site or for a group by calling 1-800-809-0059.

-The compliance officer will ask to see the Traffic Control Plan (TCP).
+- The compliance officer will ask to see the Traffic Control Plan (TCP).
 If there is no TCP prepared, the compliance officer will ask to see which MUTCD typical application(s) the work zone has been designed from, in section VI of the MUTCD.
 Field personnel need to be able to respond to these inquiries accurately.
-In addition to a TCP for traffic through the work zone, an internal TCP may be needed for construction traffic within the work zone or on the work site.
+In addition to a TCP for traffic through the work zone, an internal TCP is recommended for construction traffic within the work zone or on the work site.

 Please call 1 800 809-0059 or text 860-978-9899 or email email@example.com for further assistance with your roadway work zone safety programs.